appscode/service-broker/docs/guides/kubedb/memcached.md

 ## Deprovisioning: Deleting the ServiceInstance

-After unbinding the `ServiceInstance`, our next step is deleting the `ServiceInstance` resource we created before at the step of provisioning.
+After unbinding the `ServiceInstance`, our next step is deleting the `ServiceInstance` resource we provisioned before.
 It is called `Deprovisioning`.

 ```console
 $ kubectl delete serviceinstance memcached --namespace demo